Eccentric Regularization: Minimizing Hyperspherical Energy without explicit projection: Regularization and Tolerance to Eccentricity

-The scaling factor $\lambda$ and the combination $\mu,N$ regulate both the local flexibility of the distribution and its tolerance to eccentricity.
+The scaling factor $\lambda$ and the parameter $\mu$ regulate both the local flexibility of the distribution and its tolerance to eccentricity.

 Figure~\ref{figure:force} shows the magnitude of the repulsive force between any two items based on the distance between them.
-Note that the repulsive force increases until a distance of $\sqrt{N}$ and decreases thereafter.
-At one extreme, where $\mu= d+\frac{1}{2}$ and $N\simeq 1$, the repulsive force is strongest for nearby items, thus forcing them to spread out evenly on both a local and global scale.
-At the other extreme, where $\mu=1$ and $N\simeq 2d+1$, each item is influenced most strongly by items that are far away.
-This ``action at a distance'' forces the items to spread out on a global scale but allows some flexibility on a local scale.
-Figure~\ref{figure:mnist2_distribution} illustrates the behavior of this regularization in the case where ${\rm loss}_{\rm other}$ is the $L_2$ distance between the original and reconstructed images for an autoencoder trained on the MNIST dataset, with $d=2$ (see section~\ref{section:auto} for further details).
-When $\lambda$ is large (left column) the distribution conforms closely to a sphere of radius $\sqrt{d}$.
-As $\lambda$ decreases (middle column) the distribution deviates from the sphere but starts to roughly approximate a standard normal distribution.
-When $\lambda$ decreases further (right column) the distribution becomes more flexible, forcing the items to spread out on a global scale but allowing clusters and gaps to form at a local scale.
-The eccentricity also increases, allowing greater variance in some directions than others, especially when $\mu=1\,$ (Figure~\ref{figure:mnist2_distribution}(c)).
+Note that the repulsive force increases until a distance of $\sqrt{\N}$ and decreases thereafter.
+At one extreme, where $\mu= d+\frac{1}{2}$ and $\N\simeq 1$, the repulsive force is strongest for nearby items, thus forcing them to spread out evenly on both a local and global scale.
+At the other extreme, where $\mu=1$ and $\N\simeq 2d+1$, each item is influenced most strongly by items that are far away, thus forcing the items to spread out on a global scale but allowing some flexibility on a local scale.